Bash at the Beach (1995): Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 Event

 Pre-show

 Prior to the pay-per-view, WCW had three matches which aired on Main Event.
-The first match saw Sgt.
-Craig Pittman defeat Chris Kanyon followed by Road Warrior Hawk defeating Mark Starr.
+The first match saw Johnny B. Badd defeat Chris Kanyon followed by Road Warrior Hawk defeating Mark Starr.

 During the last match on Main Event, Dick Slater and Bunkhouse Buck defeated Marcus Bagwell and Alex Wright.
 Following the match Big Van Vader came out and hit the Vaderbomb on both Bagwell and Wright.
-As three additional wrestlers came out to attempt to stop Vader, however they too were hit with a Vaderbomb.
+As three additional wrestlers came out to attempt to stop Vader, they too were hit with a Vaderbomb.

 Preliminary matches

 The opening match saw WCW United States Heavyweight Champion Sting retain his title by defeating Meng.
 Toward the end of the match, Meng went to kick Sting, however Sting was able to step out of the way and used the opening to roll up Meng for the victory.
 Following the match, Meng attacked Sting, however Hawk came out to save Sting.

 The second match saw The Renegade successfully defend his WCW World Television Championship against Paul Orndorff.
 The Renegade hit a suplex on Orndorff, as Nick Patrick counted two, Orndorff got his shoulder up, however it was out of view from Patrick, who counted three.

 During the next match Kamala pinned Jim Duggan after The Zodiac hit Duggan with Kamala's mask.

 The following match saw Diamond Dallas Page defeated Dave Sullivan.
 As Sullivan attempted an inverted bearhug Max Muscle jumped on the ring apron to distract Sullivan.
 This enabled Page to hit the Diamond Cutter and pick up the victory.

 The next match was a triple threat for the WCW World Tag Team Championship.
 During this match Harlem Heat (Booker T and Stevie Ray) defended their titles against The Nasty Boys (Brian Knobbs and Jerry Sags) and The Blue Bloods (Lord Steven Regal and Robert Eaton).
 As Saggs covered Booker T, Booker T was on top of Regal, allowing Harlem Heat to pick up the victory, despite the confusion on the part of The Nasty Boys.